chintan-sh/RecursiveFileListingUtility/README.md

-# filelister
+# Filelister
-A file listing utility for linux machines.
-Equivalent to ls -l that outputs list as TEXT, JSON or YAML - written in java (Still under works)
+A file listing utility for linux.
+Provides recursive list of files and directories in TEXT, JSON or YAML format.
+It's written in java (Still under works) for CLI lookup.

 I<b>nstructions : </b>